Programs and Services

 - The impact of gender socialization on individual interaction styles.

-- Targeting strategies for to intervene in the workplace and the opportunity for live, hands-on practice with trained Safer Bar facilitators.
+- Targeting strategies to intervene in the workplace and the opportunity for live practice with trained Safer Bar facilitators.

 PLEASE NOTE: This training is intended to provide staff with effective tools to attempt to intervene on behalf of their customers.
 It is not guaranteed to reduce the incidence of sexual assault in your establishment and the implication that it does should be avoided at all costs.